 Anyone who is in good general health can be a candidate for surgery.
 It's important that the bones have finished growing, however, so it's rare that the surgery is performed on someone less than 16 years old.
 A person who is obese may not be a good candidate due to the risk that the fixators or rods may break.
 Doctors may advise weight loss prior to the surgery.
 People who have serious heart and lung diseases or chronic infections like AIDS may not be good candidates because the increased risk of complications outweighs the potential benefits of the surgery.

 Mental health is important too, as the healing process is lengthy and it's easy to get discouraged.
-It's also important for people to have realistic expectation about what surgery can achieve.
+It's also important for people to have a realistic expectation about what surgery can achieve.
 Some medications may increase the risk of complications, and the orthopedic specialist may advise against surgery if the medication is required by an individual patient.